ROCm/rocm-spack-pkgs/README.md

 # rocm-spack
-Repository to host spack recipes for ROCm
+This repository will host SPACK recipes for every ROCm release.